mikereinhart/Web3-collaboration/grants/speculative/threshold_signature_validator_client_spec.md

 - https://www.linkedin.com/in/reinhartmichael/

 ## Project Roadmap
 We recommend a timeline of 3-5 weeks to complete this project.
-The total cost is $20,000.
 Our team will include developers, Project Manager, and a Product Owner, with an average staffing of 2 FTE across these roles.
 Ideally payment would be received after the completion of each phase, with ½ received after Phase 1 and ½ received at the completion of Phase 2.

 ### Phase 1: High-level Specification
 Most of the requirement gathering for this project is already complete and a preliminary specification is included in this proposal below.
 Before we consider Phase 1 complete, we’d review our high level plans with the Web3 Foundation to confirm the solutions we have in mind align well with their goals.